mendix/docs/content/product-naming/other-terms.md

 ## Mendix Forum

 {{% alert type="info" %}}
-Capitalize in all instances.<br />
+Do not use "the forum," always use "the Mendix Forum."<br />
 <br />
-Do not use "the forum," always use "the Mendix Forum."
+Capitalize in all instances.
 {{% /alert %}}

 ## Mendix level